This site requires a more recent version of Adobe Flash Player to function properly.

-The U.S. accounted for approximately 66% of Twitter's revenues in Q3 2014.
+The U.S. accounted for approximately 66% of Twitter's revenues in Q4 2014.
 Although the international business is growing, the monetization level remains much higher for the U.S.

-Advertising revenue per 1,000 timeline views stood at an estimated $2.68 for the U.S. in 2013, approximately 7.5 times the corresponding figure for the international segment.
+Advertising revenue per 1,000 timeline views stood at an estimated $4.42 for the U.S. in 2014, more than five times the corresponding figure for the international segment.
 We notice a similar discrepancy for Facebook as well, which is a much more mature and profitable company.
 As there are structural reasons for this disparity, ad monetization in the U.S. may remain significantly higher for the foreseeable future.
 The average ad pricing in international markets is lower due to lack of purchasing power.
 In addition to this, the online advertising hasn't picked up in many of the emerging markets as much as it has in the U.S.

 The online advertising market is growing, and mobile is going to be the forefront of this growth in the coming years.
 Google has long dominated this market but Facebook, LinkedIn, and now Twitter, are beginning to tap the opportunity.